-By harnessing large amounts of complex medical data more efficiently, artificial intelligence (AI) has the potential to help discover new disease mechanisms, facilitate early diagnosis, and optimise treatment strategies for chronic conditions such as MS.
+By harnessing large amounts of complex medical data more efficiently, artificial intelligence (AI) could help discover new disease mechanisms, support early diagnosis, and tailor treatment strategies for chronic conditions such as multiple sclerosis (MS).

-In this project, Dr Chenyu Wang and Professor Michael Barnett will leverage the power of AI to develop comprehensive tools for MRI (Magnetic Resonance Imaging) scan analysis that are specifically designed to uncover and measure progression in MS before it manifests clinically, enabling early intervention to prevent future disability.
-These tools will transform traditional qualitative radiology reporting with accurate, quantitative measures of disease progression.
+In this project, Associate Professor Chenyu Wang and Professor Michael Barnett will use the power of AI to analyse magnetic resonance imaging (MRI) scans.
+This would enable early intervention to prevent future disability.
+These tools could transform traditional MRI reports into accurate measures of disease progression.

-In their pursuit of this goal, the Dr Wang and Professor Barnett intend to conduct a ‘virtual clinical trial’, utilising data derived from MSBase and MSBIR, to enhance their understanding of the effectiveness of current MS treatments on disease progression in a real-world dataset.
+For this goal, Associate Professor Wang and Professor Barnett will conduct a ‘virtual clinical trial’, using data from MSBase and MSBIR, to better understand the effectiveness of current MS treatments on disease progression in a real-world setting.

 $750,000